UNISA Logo

 How do my career interests link with this field?

-Read the following statements and choose the statements that apply to you.
-The more statements you choose that apply to you, the higher your interest in this area.
+Read the statements below and select the statements that apply to you.
+The more statements that apply, the stronger your interest in this career field.

 Science, engineering and technology